The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Comfortable temperatures in the 70s, fewer crowds at the Acropolis and other major sites, and inexpensive dining.
 The Mediterranean is still warm for swimming, but accommodation costs are much lower than July-August.

-October: Colorado Springs, Colorado
+Cheapest Place to Travel in October: Colorado Springs, Colorado

 Photo Credit: Deposit Photos